bryton90/bryton90/README.md

 # Who am I ? #
 <div>
 <br/>
-- 🔭 Full-Stack developer with 5 years of experience designing and building scalable, high-performance applications<br/>
+- 🔭 Full-Stack developer with experience in designing and building scalable, high-performance applications<br/>
 - 🌱 Proficient in technologies like Typescript, Next.js, WebFlow, Bubble.io, JavaScript, Python, and C++<br/>
 - 😉 Deep knowledge about deep learning, recommendation system and reinforcement system.</br>
 - 😍 Developed some AI WebApps and integrated with GPT </br>